Rapptz/discord.py/docs/api.rst

     - A member joins a voice room.
     - A member leaves a voice room.
     - A member is muted or deafened by their own accord.
-    - A member is muted or deafened by a server administrator.
+    - A member is muted or deafened by a guild administrator.

     :param before: The :class:`Member` whose voice state changed prior to the changes.
     :param after: The :class:`Member` whose voice state changed after the changes.

 .. function:: on_member_ban(member)

-    Called when a :class:`Member` gets banned from a :class:`Server`.
+    Called when a :class:`Member` gets banned from a :class:`Guild`.

-    You can access the server that the member got banned from via :attr:`Member.server`.
+    You can access the guild that the member got banned from via :attr:`Member.guild`.

     :param member: The member that got banned.

-.. function:: on_member_unban(server, user)
+.. function:: on_member_unban(guild, user)

-    Called when a :class:`User` gets unbanned from a :class:`Server`.
+    Called when a :class:`User` gets unbanned from a :class:`Guild`.

-    :param server: The server the user got unbanned from.
+    :param guild: The guild the user got unbanned from.
     :param user: The user that got unbanned.

 .. function:: on_typing(channel, user, when)